Celebrated dino-bird Archaeopteryx could fly, but not very well

 Its fossils were first discovered in 1861 and it was long considered the earliest-known bird, though there is now a spirited scientific debate about defining the first birds.

-“Many researchers have assumed that Archaeopteryx exhibited a very primitive way of flying that would have been equivalent to that of gliding from tree to tree, like extant flying squirrels do,” said paleontologist Sophie Sanchez of Uppsala University in Sweden.“It, therefore, is a big surprise to actually recognize adaptations consistent with active flight.”
+“Many researchers have assumed that Archaeopteryx exhibited a very primitive way of flying that would have been equivalent to that of gliding from tree to tree, like extant flying squirrels do,” said paleontologist Sophie Sanchez of Uppsala University in Sweden.
+“It, therefore, is a big surprise to actually recognize adaptations consistent with active flight.”

-“We are convinced that this presents the best indication for active flight in Archaeopteryx brought to light in the last 150 years,” added paleontologist Dennis Voeten of the European Synchrotron Radiation Facility in France, though he called it“a poor flyer.”
+“We are convinced that this presents the best indication for active flight in Archaeopteryx brought to light in the last 150 years,” added paleontologist Dennis Voeten of the European Synchrotron Radiation Facility in France, though he called it “a poor flyer.”

 Archaeopteryx boasted teeth, a long tail and had no bony, keeled sternum where flight muscles attach.
 Its flight capabilities may have enabled Archaeopteryx to escape predators or fly among islands.